smancke/docker-intro/README.md

 Multiple containers
 ==========================

-The power of docker comes in, when you compose your apps out of multiple containers.
+The power of Docker comes in, when you compose your apps out of multiple containers.

 - Networking
 - docker-compose